JasonLocklin/Dissertation/VWM/Results.md

 as mentioned previously, as the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant.

-This lack of
-reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.